joshlevinson/Sample-WP2Markdown/DeliveryWatch/delivery-watch-basic-concepts-and-faq.md

 - Confirm a valid DNS entry exists
 - Verify the domain name is correct
 - Confirm the sender is not an "Open Relay"
-- Confirm senderâ&#128;&#153;s IP address is not in a Dial-In IP range
+- Confirm sender’s IP address is not in a Dial-In IP range
-- Confirm senderâ&#128;&#153;s IP address is not in a known dynamic IP range
+- Confirm sender’s IP address is not in a known dynamic IP range

- If all five of these checks are successful then the status is â&#128;&#156;OKâ&#128;&#157;, but if any one of these fails then the overall status for the Mail Server Configuration will be â&#128;&#156;Faultâ&#128;&#157;.
+ If all five of these checks are successful then the status is “OK”, but if any one of these fails then the overall status for the Mail Server Configuration will be “Fault”.
 You can drill down to find out more details on which check failed, along with a verbose description of the results of all of the configuration checks run for the respective mail server IP-address.

 ##### Confirm a valid DNS entry exists